 Glenn Ligon (born 1960, pronounced Lie-gōne) is an American conceptual artist whose work explores race, language, desire, sexuality, and identity.
 Based in New York City, Ligon engages in intertextuality with other works from the visual arts, literature, and history, as well as his own life.
 He is noted as one of the originators of the term Post-Blackness.

 Look CloserJackson Pollock's reputation – salacious untruths in tow – often precedes him.
-With an exhibition at Tate Liverpool exploring the blind ...
+With an exhibition at Tate Liverpool exploring the blind spots in ...

 ReadAs part of Performance at Tate: Into the Space of Art, Jonah Westerman explores Glenn Ligon's Condition Report 2000

 Tate EtcAmerican artist Glenn Ligon (b1960) is bringing together artworks spanning decades, continents and themes that closely relate to his own ...

 ReadA new exhibition at Tate Liverpool looks afresh at the pioneering and iconic American artist Jackson Pollock.
 Scrutinising some of the ...